Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 ---

-# Roadmap
+## Roadmap

-**This repository is alive.** AWO (AI Workflow Orchestration) will continue to evolve across concrete, public case studies and method upgrades.
-Below is the near-term plan and how it ladders into a stable, citable method.
+**This repository is alive.** AWO will continue to evolve through applied case studies and method refinements.
+Instead of fixed timelines, progress is tracked in phases — each tagged release reflects the latest stable state of the method.

-## Q3–Q4 2025 (Active)
-- **Cosmology case study (Waveframe v4.0):** Reproducible notebooks, logs, and artifacts demonstrating AWO in a hard-science domain.
-Focus: transparent derivations, baseline comparisons, and falsifiability workflows.
-- **Customer analytics case study:** End‑to‑end pipeline from raw reviews → topic modeling → sentiment and “why” themes → recommendations.
-Focus: data hygiene, annotation standards, and decision-grade reporting.
-- **Method whitepaper v1.0:** A stable, citable, 1‑page explanation in `docs/` covering principles, roles, artifacts, and governance.

-## 2026
-- **Domain expansion:**
-  - **Societal Progress Simulator:** Interactive model and evaluation framework; demonstrates AWO for simulation, UI, and narrative reporting.
-  - **Data/ML engineering patterns:** Lightweight templates for ETL, evaluation harnesses, and experiment tracking that fit phone‑only and low‑resource constraints.
+### Current Focus
-- **Method upgrades:**
+- **Method Whitepaper v1.0** — citable, stable reference in `docs/`.
-  - **Critique loops:** Formalize multi‑model roles (Implementer, Refiner, Critic) with checklists and failure modes.
-  - **Evidence registry:** Standardize how figures, CSVs, and logs are registered and linked to claims.
-  - **Reproducibility profiles:** Boilerplate `make reproduce` targets and Colab‑first runners; pinned environments.

-## Long‑term
+- **Case Study: Waveframe v4.0** — demonstration of AWO in a hard-science domain (cosmology).
+- **Case Study: Customer Review Analytics** — end-to-end example of AWO applied to business data.

+### Upcoming Priorities
+- **Societal Progress Simulator** — interactive demonstration of AWO in applied social science.
+- **Expanded case studies** — additional applications in diverse domains to stress-test and refine AWO.
+- **Refined documentation standards** — tightening how logs, artifacts, and decisions are recorded.

+### Long-Term Vision
-- **Stable release cadence:** Semantic versioning for both method and case studies; each tag mapped to a DOI.
+- **Stable release cadence** — semantic versioning with DOIs for each tagged release.
-- **Third‑party contributions:** Clear CONTRIBUTING, review rubric, and artifact requirements.
-- **Minimum Viable Paper (MVP) builder:** Script that assembles a citable brief from repo artifacts (figures, claims, and references).

-## In‑repo Guarantees (what to expect now)
-- Colab‑ready quickstarts or `make reproduce` targets.
-- Pinned environments (lock files) and dataset provenance notes.
-- Logs and run manifests for every figure/table used in docs.
-- Clear labeling of **Runnable** vs **Archived** notebooks.

-> If it can’t be reproduced, it doesn’t count.
-AWO optimizes for honest, inspectable work over theatrics.
+- **Citable briefs** — lightweight, structured outputs (“minimum viable papers”) built from repo artifacts.
+- **Community use** — opening AWO for external case studies and reproducibility experiments.

 ---

+## In-repo Guarantees (what to expect now)

+- **Method whitepaper** in `/docs`: a citable, stable reference for AWO.
+- **Roadmap** in the README: clear direction for evolution.
+- **Citation files** (`CITATION.cff`, `citation.bib`): proper referencing support.
+- **Logs** in `/logs`: records of orchestration choices, critique loops, and design evolution.
+- **Versioning**: tagged releases, DOIs, and semantic versioning.

+> If it can’t be audited, it doesn’t count.
+AWO optimizes for honest, inspectable workflows over theatrics.

+---

 ## Core Principles

-- **Falsifiability First** → outputs must be disprovable, not just impressive
+- **Falsifiability First** → outputs must be disprovable, not just impressive.
-- **AI as Partner** → models act as collaborators, not opaque black boxes
+- **AI as Partner** → models act as collaborators, not opaque black boxes.
-- **Process Over Outcome** → the rigor of inquiry matters as much as results
+- **Process Over Outcome** → the rigor of inquiry matters as much as results.

 ---

 ## Workflow Cycle

-1. **Define Question** → Frame the inquiry clearly
+1. **Define Question** → Frame the inquiry clearly.
-2. **Orchestrate AI** → Deploy models to explore possibilities
+2. **Orchestrate AI** → Deploy models to explore possibilities.
-3. **Validate** → Stress-test outputs with logic, data, or constraints
+3. **Validate** → Stress-test outputs with logic, data, or constraints.
-4. **Document** → Capture decisions, failures, and results
+4. **Document** → Capture decisions, failures, and results.
-5. **Synthesize** → Distill findings into usable knowledge
+5. **Synthesize** → Distill findings into usable knowledge.

 <p align="center">
   <img src="figures/AOM-Workflow-Cycle.PNG" alt="AWO Workflow Cycle diagram" width="70%">